 A believer in reciprocity, and calling attention to those less fortunate including the numerous hardships faced by soldiers returning from duty overseas KISS donated a dollar from every ticket sold on the “Sonic Boom Tour” to The Wounded Warriors Care Project based out of Augusta, GA.
 Additionally Paul brought members of our military out on stage nightly, explaining their plight.
 He then lead the audience in saying The Pledge Of Allegiance.

 After being contacted by the prestigious HOUSE Research Institute, Stanley accepted the opportunity to become the Ambassador Spokesperson educating the public to the risks of unprotected exposure to loud sounds and music, which has resulted in an epidemic of hearing loss among teens.
 Stanley now travels lecturing and advocating on the dangers of exposure to high volumes.

 Paul is a partner in the Rock & Brews franchise with an aggressive expansion plan that will see 50 restaurants operating worldwide in the next 5 years.
 In addition to serving great food and 80 craft beers in a family friendly atmosphere Rock & Brews aims to help the communities by bringing in local produce, supporting Wound Warriors organizations and local educational school programs.

-He lives in Beverly Hills with his wife Erin and their 3 children; Emily 19 months, Sarah 4 years and Colin 6.
-Paul’s oldest son Evan is a music major enrolled in the Tisch Music Program at NYU.
+He lives in Beverly Hills with his wife Erin and their 3 children; Emily, Sarah and Colin.
+Paul’s oldest son Evan is a music major graduate of the Tisch Music Program at NYU.